 - Sir Stamford Circular Quay

 - Harbour Rocks Hotel

 Sydney has many beautiful surrounding suburbs.
 One of our favorites is Double Bay.
-It’s a great place for upscale shopping, restaurants, nightlife and local transportation links.
+It’s an excellent place for upscale shopping, restaurants, nightlife, and local transport links.

-Note that if you stay here, you are not walking distance to downtown or Sydney Opera House.
-You would need to use local transport such as buses, trams or even a boat ferry to get you across the harbor.
+If you stay here, you are not within walking distance to downtown or Sydney Opera House.
+You must use local transport such as buses, trams, or even a ferry to get you across the harbor.

-But it’s a beautiful area and you are surrounded by plenty of shopping and restaurants.
+But it’s a beautiful area with plenty of shopping and restaurants.
 And the view from the jetty on the beach at Double Bay looking towards Harbour Bridge is spectacular.